Indradyumna: Avanti Indradyumna

 The Brahma Purana describes Indradyumna to be the pious king of Avanti, who lived during the Satya Yuga.
 Once, the king desired to see an image of the four-armed Vishnu at a holy site called Puruṣottama Kṣetra.
 At the request of Yama, before the king's arrival, Vishnu buried the image under the sand.
 The king, unable to find the image famed to be made of nīlamaṇi, decided to construct another temple with a new image of the deity.
 With the assistance of the kings of Utkala, Kalinga, and Kosala, he ordered the collection of rocks from the Vindhya mountains and finished the temple's construction.
 He received a divine dream from Vishnu regarding the procedure of installing the deity, following which he cut down a great tree with an axe in the seashore.
 After the installation of the images of Jagannatha, Balabhadra, Subhadra, and Sudarshana, the king celebrated the consecration of the site with the deities Vishnu and Vishvakarman, the divine artisan.

 The Skanda Purana's Puruṣottama-kṣetra-māhātmya includes many more details to this legend.
 Indradyumna is described to have sent his priest, Vidyapati, to locate the site of the image of Vishnu at the Puruṣottama Kṣetra.
 Vidyapati observes that the image was venerated by a member of the hill-folk named Vishvavasu.
 By the time Vidyapati returned to inform the king of the site, a great storm had buried the image under the sand.
 Despite his best attempts, the king was unable to locate the image.
 Upon the counsel of the sage divinity Narada, Indradyumna constructed a new temple, and performed a thousand ashvamedha yajnas at the site.
-A great tree floating in the sea was felled and used to create the three images of the temple, with the help of a carpenter, who was Vishnu in disguise.
+A great tree floating in the sea was felled and used to create the three images of the temple, with the help of a carpenter, who was Vishwakarma in disguise.
 The king travelled to Brahmaloka to invite Brahma to inaugurate the temple.
 With the passage of time, a king named Gala claimed to have been the temple's real architect, but with the return of Indradyumna to earth, he withdrew this claim.
 After Brahma had inaugurated the temple, Indradyumna returned to Brahmaloka, entrusting the upkeep of the site to Gala.

 According to another legend, after the death of Krishna, his body was cremated, and his ashes were placed in a box.
 Vishnu requested Indradyumna to ask Vishvakarman to mould an image from this sacred relic.
 Vishvakarman agreed to perform this task, on the condition that he was left undisturbed until the completion of the image.
 After an impatient Indradyumna visited the site to check its progress after fifteen years had passed, the furious Vishvakarman departed, leaving the image incomplete.
 Brahma offered his own additions to the image and consecrated it as its chief priest.